A Tale of Two Tails: A Model-free Approach to Estimating Disaster Risk Premia and Testing Asset Pricing Models: Disaster Risk and SDF Volatility

-I estimate the local bound \eqref{eq:quantile_bound_RiskFree} on 30-day S\&P500 returns, which are \emph{non-overlapping} and span the period 1996--2021.
-The returns are sampled at the middle of each month and constitute a total of 312 observations.
-The Sharpe ratio over this period is 13\%, hence the HJ bound tells us that the (monthly) SDF is quite volatile.
-The local bound consists of three unknowns that need to be estimated: the physical distribution $F$, the risk-neutral quantile function $\tilde{Q}_\tau$, and the risk-free rate $\uncfree$.
-I estimate the unconditional risk-free rate, denoted by $\uncfreebar$, based on the average historical monthly interest rates.\\
+To further illustrate the presence of disaster risk in the data, I estimate the distribution bound \eqref{eq:quantile_bound_RiskFree} empirically, using the same 30-day S\&P500 returns as discussed in Section \ref{sec:data}.
+However, in this case, I use non-overlapping returns that cover the period 1996--2021.\footnote{I use non-overlapping returns in this section to facilitate testing and to make the results comparable to other nonparametric bounds, which are typically estimated based on non-overlapping returns (see e.g. \citet{liu2020index}).} These returns are sampled at the middle of each month, resulting in a total of 312 observations.
+Over this period, the Sharpe ratio is 13\%, and the HJ bound therefore implies that the monthly SDF is quite volatile.\\

-Let $N=30$, so that $\omrkt$ denotes the monthly return on the S\&P500 index.
-Since $\omrkt$ is drawn from the physical distribution, we can estimate $F$ based on historical returns using a kernel CDF estimator
+The distribution bound consists of three unknowns that need to be estimated: \begin{inparaenum}[(i)] \item the physical distribution $(F)$; \item the risk-neutral quantile function $(\tilde{Q}_\tau)$, and; \item the risk-free rate ($\uncfree$). \end{inparaenum} To estimate the unconditional risk-free rate, denoted by $\uncfreehat$, I rely on the historical average of monthly interest rates.
+Next, to obtain an estimate of the physical distribution, I employ a kernel (CDF) estimator, given by:

-where $\Phi(\cdot)$ is the Epanechnikov kernel and $h$ is the bandwidth.
-I use a kernel CDF estimator to ensure that the local bound is a smooth function of $\tau$.
-Imposing a smooth local bound improves the approximation in finite samples and mitigates the influence of outliers that would be more pronounced if, say, we use the discontinuous empirical CDF estimator.
-The optimal bandwidth is determined via cross-validation.\\
+where $\Phi(\cdot)$ is the Epanechnikov kernel and $h$ is the bandwidth determined by cross-validation.
+This choice of estimator ensures that the distribution bound is a smooth function of $\tau$, which reduces the impact of outliers relative to the discontinuous empirical CDF. \\

-Second, I use the same procedure from Section \ref{sec:data} to estimate the conditional risk-neutral CDF $\tilde{F}_t$.
+Finally, I apply the procedure outlined in Section \ref{sec:data} to estimate $\tilde{F}_t$ (the conditional risk-neutral CDF).
 Subsequently, I average the conditional distributions to estimate the unconditional CDF:

-Under suitable restrictions on the distribution of returns, we expect $\funct$ to converge to $\tilde{F}$ as $T \to \infty$.
-An estimate of the unconditional risk-neutral quantile curve is then obtained from
+Under appropriate assumptions about the distribution of returns, $\funct$ converges to $\tilde{F}$ as $T \to \infty$.
+An estimate of the unconditional risk-neutral quantile function can then obtained from